Losartan (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, diabetes, or mineral imbalance (such as high potassium in the blood).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, or diabetes.
 Tell your doctor if you have had angioedema that was caused by a blood pressure medicine.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.